What is MIPS?

 Individual, Group, & Virtual Group Reporting

 Participants in MIPS may report as individuals or as a member of a group.
-In 2018, clinicians have the additional option of participating in a virtual group.
+Starting in 2018, clinicians have the additional option of participating in a virtual group.

 If you report MIPS data in as an individual, your payment adjustment will be based only on your performance.
 An individual is defined as a single NPI tied to a single TIN.